How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 One final takeaway is a reminder that, on average, sponsored work is much less lucrative that digital products and much more labour intensive.
 With a sponsored post, once you’ve created that post and received your fee, you receive no more money.
 You are trading your time for money.
 Whereas a digital product can be sold over and over again… making it much more lucrative over the long term.
 And – if you create an evergreen sales funnel for your digital product – your income from digital products is likely to be much more stable than income from sponsored posts which often comes in fits and starts!

-Conclusion – How can bloggers increase their income in 2024?
+Conclusion – How can bloggers increase their income in 2025?

-- Write more high-quality blog posts
+- Write more more blog posts (based on high quality keyword research, of course!)

 - Focus on overall website quality and update/delete out of date and poor-quality content